 Make sure your remodel fits in with your schedule and doesn’t overlap with vacations or events where people will be at your house.
 Make sure to discuss the timeline with your contractor and team and add a few extra weeks to the end in case there are delays.

-Time to hit up Houzz!
 Give yourself plenty of time to think about all your options and ideally what you’d like your addition to look like.
-You can also get inspired by watching remodel TV shows, reading magazines, and checking out the Factor Design Build website.
+You can also get inspired by watching remodel TV shows, reading magazines, and checking out our Colorado Design-Build Contractors Featured Projects.

 Just like people, houses come in many different shapes and sizes — and what works for one might not for another.
 Take a look at your home, yard, and the surrounding area and start thinking about how this new addition will change things.
 Many people automatically assume they have to build out.
 But if your yard is tight and your neighbors close, consider building up instead.